CrayLabs/SmartSim/doc/model.rst

 -  `enable_key_prefixing` (bool = False): Prefix the model name to data sent to the database to prevent key collisions.
 Default is True.
 -  `batch_settings` (t.Optional[base.BatchSettings] = None): Describes settings for batch workload treatment.

-A `name` and :ref:`RunSettings<settings-info>` reference are required to initialize a ``Model``.
+A `name` and :ref:`RunSettings<dead_link>` reference are required to initialize a ``Model``.
+Optionally, include a :ref:`BatchSettings<dead_link>` object to specify workload manager batch launching.

 .. note::
     ``BatchSettings`` attached to a model are ignored when the model is executed as part of an ensemble.

-The `params` factory method parameter for Models lets users define simulation parameters and their values through a dictionary.
-Using :ref:`Model API functions<model_api>`, users can write these parameters to a file in the Model's working directory.
-Similarly, the Model API provides functionality to instruct SmartSim to read a file and automatically fill in parameter values.
-Both behaviors are provided by the ``Model.attach_generator_files()`` function.
+The `params` factory method parameter for ``Models`` lets users define simulation parameters and their values through a dictionary.
+Using :ref:`Model API<model_api>` functions, users can write these parameters to a file in the Model's working directory.

 .. note::
     Model instances will be executed in the current working directory by default if no `path` argument is supplied.

 When a Model instance is passed to ``Experiment.generate()``, a directory within the Experiment directory